Education is, by nature, interdisciplinary and integrates many fields

 - Curriculum designed for two distinct audiences

+- A presentation.
 This is an applied experience and project that can be useful long into your career.
 Throughout it all ask yourself, “What does this mean for me as an educator?”

 A study of current environmental issues facing society.
 Topics include ethics, citizenry, environmental justice, theological implications and organizations addressing issues.
 The various facets of the history of environmental education and outdoor education will be reviewed.
 A study of important literature relevant to all topics will be included.